 The most significant reveal this game has to offer is when Graham learns of Mordack’s motivation.
 Stealing a castle along with its inhabitants isn’t something even an evil wizard does out of boredom.
 Sure enough, it turns out he has a brother by the name of Manannan.
 Every eighteen years, he would kidnap boys at birth and raise them as slaves.
 However, the most recent one, who turned out to be Prince Alexander of Daventry, used Manannan’s own powers against him, turning the powerful wizard into a harmless cat.
 Even with his own impressive magical powers, Mordack can do nothing to return Manannan to normal.
 He has therefore kidnapped Alexander in an attempt to get him to reverse the spell the prince cast upon his brother.
 Alexander correctly points out that he can do no such thing, but Mordack doesn’t believe him, threatening to feed his family to Manannan if he doesn’t cooperate.

 By this point in its history, King’s Quest had quite an extensive lore, and the presentation upgrade allowed the writers to explore the elements already established more extensively.
 It’s interesting watching Ms. Williams take these seemingly random plot points and explore their consequences.
 While every bit as unsympathetic as his brother, Mordack has a fairly understandable motivation for taking away Castle Daventry along with its inhabitants.
 He genuinely respects his brother and wants to see him restored to his rightful form.
-Regardless of how long it takes for Graham to reach Mordack’s island, he still hasn’t carried out his threat.
+Regardless of how long it takes for Graham to reach Mordack’s island, the wizard still hasn’t carried out his threat.
 Although this facet is primarily to allow players as much time as they need to complete the game, I find I enjoy its underlying implications.
 Even if he holds most of the cards, Mordack realizes if he harms Valanice or Rosella, Alexander won’t tell him anything.
 Naturally, if he kills Alexander, Manannan is stuck as a cat for the rest of his life, so no matter how threatening he makes himself, he realizes they have reached an impasse.
 Still, Graham can’t afford to take that chance, and this revelation really hammers home just how big the price for failure is.

 It is a shame, then, that as you actually progress through the game and see what it has to offer, you get to watch all of this goodwill fade away into nothingness.
 Anyone seeking to criticize King’s Quest V will inevitably mention Graham’s travel companion, Cedric.
 If you ever see a list of the worst video game sidekicks, Cedric is all but guaranteed to show up on it – and in many cases, he will secure the top spot.
 It’s easy to see why he is so reviled.
 The information he gives is mostly useless and he is a coward, staying behind whenever Graham ventures into dangerous areas.
 Graham is more audibly annoyed by his whining the closer they get to Mordack’s island.
 When they eventually arrive, he insists on turning back despite the two of them being stranded there.